Student Leadership Academy

 The ECSO SLA is offered free to students through the generosity of many community sponsors and Sheriff's Office discretionary funding.
 Opportunities for sponsor recognition includes: program marketing materials, press releases, internet exposure, and other various options.

-For more information or to provide sponsorship, ideas, or assistance to the ECSO SLA, please contact SLA Director, Assistant Chief Michael Barton; e-mail: email@example.com or phone: 256-546-2825.
+For more information or to provide sponsorship, ideas, or assistance to the ECSO SLA, please contact SLA Director, Chief Deputy Michael Barton; e-mail: email@example.com or phone: 256-546-2825.

 Graduates of the Etowah County Sheriff's Office Student Leadership Academy are considered part of the Sheriff's Office family.
 Their commitment to give up a week in the summer time to be physically and academically challenged says much about the graduates listed on the following pages.
 These individuals are great examples of purpose, service, determination, and influence to their peers and our community!